Vicki L. Hanson: Career and research

-Dr. Hanson was a Distinguished Professor at the Rochester Institute of Technology within the HCI and Accessibility research groups.
+Hanson was a Distinguished Professor at the Rochester Institute of Technology within the HCI and Accessibility research groups.
 She was also Professor and Chair of Inclusive Technologies at the University of Dundee where she led multiple efforts related to inclusion of older adults and individuals with disabilities.
 From 1986 to 2009 she was a Research Staff Member and Manager at IBM’s T. J. Watson Research Center in New York, founding the Accessibility Research Group in 2000.

-She is Past Chair of SIGACCESS and was Co-Founder and Editor-in-Chief of ACM Transactions on Accessible Computing.
+She was past chair of SIGACCESS and was founder and co-editor-in-chief of ACM Transactions on Accessible Computing.
 She has served on Fellows Committees for ACM and the Royal Society of Edinburgh and has been active in conference organizing and program committees for ASSETS, CHI, and several other ACM conferences.
 She was elected as ACM President for a two-year term in 2016.

 Hanson's interest in supporting disabled populations began at the University of Colorado Boulder where she focused on communication disorders, majoring in psychology along with speech pathology and audiology.
 In graduate school at the University of Oregon, her scope broadened to include psycholinguistics and applied cognitive psychology.
 These threads converged during her postdoctoral fellowship at the Laboratory for Language and Cognitive Studies at the Salk Institute in La Jolla, California, and later at Haskins Laboratories in New Haven, Connecticut, where she conducted research on American Sign Language (ASL) and the acquisition of reading by deaf children and adults.
 In this work, she demonstrated the degree to which reading success among the profoundly and prelingually deaf was coupled to the existence and use of phonological mental representations, representations that were formed without the benefit of ever having heard spoken language.

 Joining the Research staff at IBM's Thomas J. Watson Research Center in 1986, Hanson began developing educational applications for the deaf and others.
 Her first application, HandsOn demonstrated how computer technology could provide a bilingual educational experience for deaf children.
 Combining ASL and English, it allowed a student's skill in ASL to bootstrap the acquisition of skill in English.
 The technology was, for its time, state of the art, involving an object-oriented application environment, coupled to random-access laser disks, all driven by a simple touch screen user interface, and was deployed at numerous schools for deaf children in the United States and Canada.
 It was recognized in 1992 as a National Merit Winner in the Johns Hopkins National Search for Computing to Assist Persons with Disabilities.
 Recently it has been rebuilt using streaming Internet video and conventional browser technologies, allowing it to be used by a much larger audience.